getodk/docs/collect-settings.rst

 1. Main Menu
 -------------

-ODK Collect's main menu contain the following options:
+ODK Collect's main menu contains the following options:

 .. image:: /img/collect-settings/main-menu.*
   :alt: Main menu of ODK Collect
   :class: device-screen-vertical

-- :menuselection:`Fill Blank Form` allows you to fill any blank form in your data collection.
+- :menuselection:`Fill Blank Form` allows you to fill any blank form already there in your data collection.
 - :menuselection:`Edit Saved Form` looks for forms you've saved, lists them and allows you to edit them.
 - :menuselection:`Send Finalized Form` lists all the finalized forms and gives you an option to send them.
-- :menuselection:`View Sent Form` displays the fors that have been sent.
+- :menuselection:`View Sent Form` displays the forms that have been sent.
 - :menuselection:`Get Blank form` lists all available ODK :term:`Collect` :term:`form` :term:`widgets` (question types).
 The details about which are available on :ref:`form-widgets`.
 - :menuselection:`Delete Saved Form` lists all the Saved and Blank Forms and allows you to delete them.